Shared memory parallelism in Modern C++ and HPX: Approaches

-The same functionality for \texttt{execution} is available within HPX.
-However, HPX extends the current features available in the C\texttt{++} 17 standard, allowing execution policies with chunk sizes to specify the chunk size each thread is operating on.
-The following chunk sizes are available: \begin{itemize} \item \cpp{hpx::execution::static_chunk_size}: The container elements are divided into pieces of given size and then assigned to the threads. \item \cpp{hpx::execution::auto_chunk_size}: Chunk size is determined after 1\% of the total container elements were executed. \item \cpp{hpx::execution::dynamic_chunk_size}: Dynamically scheduled among the threads and if one thread is done it gets dynamically assigned a new chunk. \end{itemize} For details about the effect on performance of chunk sizes, we refer to~\cite{grubel2015performance}.
-A machine learning approach is presented here~\cite{shirzad2019scheduling,khatami2017hpx}.
+However, HPX extends the current features available in the C\texttt{++} \num{17} standard, allowing execution policies with chunk sizes to specify the amount of work each thread is operating on at once.
+The following chunk sizes are available: \begin{itemize} \item \cpp{hpx::execution::static_chunk_size}: The container elements are divided into pieces of a given size and then assigned to the threads. \item \cpp{hpx::execution::auto_chunk_size}: Chunk size is determined after 1\% of the total container elements were executed. \item \cpp{hpx::execution::dynamic_chunk_size}: Dynamically scheduled among the threads and if one thread is done it gets dynamically assigned a new chunk. \end{itemize}

+For details about the effect of chunk sizes on performance, we refer to~\cite{grubel2015performance}.
+A machine learning approach to determining chunk size is presented here~\cite{shirzad2019scheduling,khatami2017hpx}.
 With respect to vectorization, HPX provides the execution policy \cpp{hpx::execution::simd} to execute the algorithm using vectorization.
-In addtion, HPX provides a combined execution policy \cpp{hpx::execution::par_simd} to combine parallelism and vectorization.
-Here, \cpp{std::experimental:simd}~\cite{9651210}, Vc, and Eve are possible backends.
-Furthermore, HPX's parallel algorithms can be combined with the asynchronous programming.
+In addition, HPX provides a combined execution policy \cpp{hpx::execution::par_simd} to combine parallelism and vectorization.
+Here, \cpp{std::experimental:simd}~\cite{9651210}, Vc~\cite{kretz2012vc}, and Eve are possible backends.
+Furthermore, HPX's parallel algorithms can be combined with asynchronous programming.
 Here, an \cpp{hpx::future} is returned and can be integrated into HPX's asynchronous execution graph.

 Listing~\ref{algorithm:taylor:parallel:alg:hpx} shows the usage of the chunk size feature.
 In Line~\ref{algorithm:taylor:parallel:alg:hpx:cunk:size} a static chunk size of ten is defined and passed to the \cpp{hpx::for_each} in Line~\ref{algorithm:taylor:parallel:alg:hpx:cunk} by using \cpp{.with()}.
 In Line~\ref{algorithm:taylor:parallel:alg:hpx:future} the parallel algorithm \cpp{hpx::reduce} is wrapped into a future, which can be integrated within HPX's asynchronous dependency graph.